-This telescope is so expertly designed that it is capable of capturing the first stars of the 13.5 billion year old universe.
-This is the period in which the light of the stars has reached us.
-“When the universe was formed after the Big Bang, there were no stars, no galaxies, no light,” said Siviki, a professor at St. Mary’s University.
-It was a very dark place.
+This telescope is so well-designed that it can capture the initial stars of the cosmos, which is 13.5 billion years old.
+This is the time when the light of the stars has made its way to us.
+“There were no stars, galaxies, or light when the universe was formed following the Big Bang,” said Siviki, a professor at St. Mary’s University.
+It was a rather gloomy environment.

 “In the early galaxies, we expect stars to shine,” he continued.
 To find this first source of light, the James Webb Telescope was developed.

 - Earn from Facebook videos in Pakistan

 - Option to send tweets to specific people at a time

 - Details of unique features of iPhone 14 Pro have come to light

 - Airlines declare 5G technology a threat to aircraft

 - Hacking virus under the guise of cryptocurrency mining

 - A six-person space shuttle in a Blue Origin passenger rocket